-He has been a regular columnist for The Hill and Politico.
+Fortier has been a regular columnist for The Hill and Politico.
 Fortier is a frequent commentator on elections and government institutions and has appeared on ABC’s Nightline, CNN, Fox News, PBS’s News Hour, CBS News, NBC’s Today Show, C-SPAN, NPR, Bloomberg, and BBC.
 He has taught at Kenyon College, University of Pennsylvania, University of Delaware, Harvard University and Boston College.